Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [x] when the system property debug is not set to true, or is not defined
 - [ ] when the system property debug is set to !true
 - [ ] never

+#### Q74.
+What command can you use to run the goal of the compiler plugin?
+- [ ] mvn compiler:compile